ValveSoftware/csgo-osx-linux/README.md

 Reporting Issues
 ----------------

 If you encounter a bug while using CS:GO, first search the [issue list](https://github.com/ValveSoftware/Counter-Strike-Global-Offensive/issues) to see if it has already been reported.
 Include closed issues in your search.
+If your issue has been reported, please upvote the issue by clicking the "Add Reaction" button (smiley face with a plus sign) on the root post and adding a thumbs up.
+Voting helps us determine which issues are important to users without cluttering the bug database.
+Duplicate issue reports may be closed without comment.

 If it has not been reported, create a new issue with at least the following information:

-- what platform this is occuring on: Linux or Mac;
 - a short, descriptive title;
 - a detailed description of the issue, including any output from the command line;
 - steps for reproducing the issue; and
 - your [system information](#system-information).

-Please place logs either in a code block (press `M` in your browser for a GFM cheat sheet) or a [gist](https://gist.github.com).
+Please place logs in a [gist](https://gist.github.com), and link them from your report.

 ### System information

-Your system information must include:
-- your Linux distro or Mac OS version
-- if Linux, your Desktop/Window Manager
-- if Mac, the model and revision of your hardware
-- your Graphics card info (manufacturer, card version), any and all graphics driver versions
-- anything else that you think may be useful (mouse/keyboard, filesystem type, etc).

-The preferred and easiest way to get this information is from Steam's Hardware Information viewer from the menu (`Help -> System Information`).
+System information can be gathered from within steam (`Help -> System Information`).

 Once your information appears: right-click within the dialog, choose `Select All`, right-click again, and then choose `Copy`.
-Paste this information into your report, preferably in a code block or a [gist](https://gist.github.com).
+Paste this information into a [gist](https://gist.github.com/) and link it from your bug report.

 Feature Requests
 -------------------